 A business’s tax obligations can become onerous, so some organizations might try to get themselves exempt.
 That’s only feasible in certain cases.

 Most organizations must pay some form of business taxes.
-The exact type of business taxes you need to pay depend on your organization, and might include any of the following:
+The exact type of business taxes you need to pay depends on your organization, and might include any of the following:

 - Business income taxes for any business that earns a profit